 Your Jan.
-1, 2022, Basic Life insurance amount is based on the later of either your annual salary at Dec.
-31, 2021, or your 2022 hire date.
+1, 2023, Basic Life insurance amount is based on your annual salary on the later of either Dec.
+31, 2022, or your 2023 hire date.
 Basic Life and AD&D coverage varies by employer.
 Check with your employer to confirm the coverage amount available to you.